 PCOS Vitality

 "I decided to set up PCOS Vitality due to the lack of awareness of the condition among both the medical profession and the public and hope to be a positive force for change and in turn improve the lives of those with PCOS".
-Maureen Busby, Dip Nutrition Practitioner, BSc Hons, MSc, MBPs
+Maureen Busby, Dip Nutrition Practitioner, BSc Hons, MSc with commendation.

-Maureen is a MSc Health Psychology graduate & published author.
-She is a graduate member of the British Psychological Society & an Associate Member of the Faculty of Clinical Health Obesity Network.
+Maureen is currently involved in the development of the International evidence-based guideline for the assessment and management of PCOS.
 Maureen is passionate about Mental Health and is an Expert Reviewer for Rethink Mental Health.
-She is also a member of the Royal College of Obstetricians and Gynaecologists Women's Voices Panel, the Women's Gynae Health Alliance, the Patient and Client Council in Northern Ireland, the NI Association for the Study of Obesity Network & is on the lived experience panel of the Obesity Health Alliance.
+She is also a member of the Royal College of Obstetricians and Gynaecologists Women's Voices Panel, the Women's Gynae Health Alliance & is on the lived experience panel of the Obesity Health Alliance.
 Maureen has carried out research in PCOS & Menopause & presented her findings at the British Psychological Society NI Branch Annual Conference in Belfast in April, 2019.
-Maureen also holds the Certificate in Menopause Symptoms Remedies & the Diploma for Nutrition Practitioners & kis a CBT Therapist (Eating Disorders).
+Maureen is also the founder of Menopause Vitality and is a qualified Nutrition Practitioner and CBT Therapist (Eating Disorders).

 Susanne Busby